-If a patron has messaged you and you can see that they have Discord connected, it’s possible that a patron increased their membership dollar amount without selecting a tier of yours that has a Discord role tied to it.
+If a patron has messaged you and you find that they have Discord connected, it’s possible that a patron increased their membership payment amount without selecting a tier of yours that has a Discord role tied to it.

-Once they select the correct tier, they’ll automatically be added to the server with the appropriate role, and can log in to Discord to see.
+Once they select the correct tier, they’ll automatically be added to the server with the appropriate role, and can log in to Discord to access.